Hiring International Students Recently Graduated From U.S. Schools

 Changing status from an F-1 student to a temporary worker requires the help of a knowledgeable immigration lawyer.

 In 2008, prompted by a perceived lack of qualified U.S. candidates for jobs in science, technology, engineering, and mathematics (STEM), the Department of Homeland Security (DHS) created a special 17-month OPT extension.
-The OPT extension is available only to F-1 students studying in a STEM Designated Degree Program.
-Qualified F-1 students can receive a total of 29 months of OPT work authorization.
+The OPT extension was available only to F-1 students studying in a STEM Designated Degree Program.
+Qualified F-1 students could thus receive a total of 29 months of OPT work authorization.

-In order for an F-1 graduate to be eligible for the one-time 17-month OPT extension, he or she must be currently approved for OPT based on a bachelor's, master's, or doctoral degree in a STEM (science, technology, engineering, mathematics) field.
-The employer must also registered in E-Verify, an Internet-based system sponsored by USCIS that determines a worker’s employment eligibility.
+In order for an F-1 graduate to be eligible for the one-time 17-month OPT extension, he or she needed to be currently approved for OPT based on a bachelor's, master's, or doctoral degree in a STEM (science, technology, engineering, mathematics) field.
+The employer also needed to register in E-Verify, an Internet-based system sponsored by USCIS that determines a worker’s employment eligibility.
 The E-verify system is free and easy to join online, but requires the employer to enter into a comprehensive agreement that includes the obligation to run every new employee through the E-verify system upon hire (including U.S. citizens).

-The student, with help from the DSO, must apply to USCIS for the 17-month STEM extension before the student’s 12-month OPT expires.
-There is no time limit as to how soon a student can apply for the extension – a good thing, because you may be able to find out quite soon just how long the student will be able to work for you on an OPT permit.
-A student who graduated in a STEM major and has an E-verify employer can apply for the 17-month extension on the very first day of the initial 12-month OPT employment.
+The student, with help from the DSO, must apply to USCIS for the STEM extension before the student’s initial 12-month OPT expires.
+There is no time limit as to how soon a student can apply for the extension--a good thing, because you may be able to find out quite soon just how long the student will be able to work for you on an OPT permit.
+A student who graduated in a STEM major and has an E-verify employer can apply for the extension on the very first day of the initial 12-month OPT employment.